SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at University of Wisconsin-Madison School of Pharmacy discussed various topics such as personal opinions on the healthcare system, defining pharmacy and its future application, ethical scenarios, and unique roles in pharmacy practice.
-Some respondents mentioned a structured format with multiple questions, suggesting a possible MMI (Multiple Mini Interview) setup with potential nondisclosure agreements in place.
+Students said most difficult question asked at University of Wisconsin-Madison School of Pharmacy discussed a wide range of topics including personal opinions on the healthcare system, defining pharmacy and its future use, unique roles in pharmacy, integrity scenarios, and challenging decision-making situations.
+Some respondents mentioned a structured series of questions in an interview format, possibly indicating an MMI (Multiple Mini Interview) setup where nondisclosure agreements may have been in place.

 How long was the interview?